MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 #### RootDialog Generator

-The generator requires a valid [Language Generation][language-generation] (.lg) file that defines the language generation templates that will be used by that dialog.
+The generator requires a valid [language generation][language-generation] (.lg) file that defines the language generation templates that will be used by that dialog.
 This file is given the same name as the filename containing the dialog, with the `.lg` file extension, for example if the file hosting the dialog is named _RootDialog_, then the the .lg file will be _RootDialog.lg_.
 The .lg file is used exclusively by that dialog.

 <!--# [C#](#tab/csharp)-->